Safi-Dev/website-unblocker-proxy/README.md

 # Google Translate URL Transformer

 VERY simple python program made in 30 minutes(excuse bugs), Transforms given URL into a Google Translate proxy URL, allowing you to access the content through Google Translate.
-The transformed URL is useful for bypassing restrictions and accessing content using Google Translate as a proxy.

 ## How It Works